Aadvi/nvidia-navigators_21/README.md

 ## Technologies Used
 - BootStrap: Bootstrap is a powerful feature-packed toolkit.
 You can take any components directly from Bootstrap.
 It helps you to develop your layout with ease from prototype to production.
-- CSS: Cascading Style Sheets (CSS) are used to style the calculator and enhance its visual appeal.
+- CSS: Cascading Style Sheets (CSS) are used to style the website and enhance its visual appeal.
 <br>